yonggqiii/it5100a-notes/src/railway_pattern/README.md

     salary: int | float
 ```

 Now, we want to be able to parse user information that is provided as a string.
-However, note that this parsing may _fail_, therefore we raise exceptions if the input string cannot be parsed to the corresponding data structure.
+However, note that this parsing may _fail_, therefore we raise exceptions if the input string cannot be parsed as the desired data structure.

 ```python
 def parse_email(s: str) -> Email: